andywestthorp/KindleCalendar/README.md

 It also used code from Matt Healy https://github.com/lankybutmacho/web-to-kindle-heroku/tree/main

-This version combines the above to make a simple screen display showing weather and calendar events but it also creates a file called events.txt which can be viewed to show four weeks worth of upcoming calendar events.
+I had an old kindle knocking about in a drawer and thought it would be nice to use the screen to show upcoming calendar events for today.

+Obviously, I wasn't the first person to think of this and I am grateful to Pablo and Matthew for their work.

+I have modified Pablo's script to add all day and recurring events and I have added an extra feature to create a text file of the next 4 week's worth of calendar events.

 Feel free to copy and use as you wish.